Picking Winners in Daily Fantasy Sports Using Integer Programming: Introduction

 \section{Introduction}

-Imagine one must select a portfolio of entries for a winner-take-all type of contest where all or nearly all of the winnings go to the top performing entry.
+Imagine one must select a portfolio of entries for a contest where all or nearly all of the winnings go to the top performing entry.
 Because of the top-heavy payoff structure, one natural strategy is to select the entries in such a way that maximizes the probability that at least one of them has exceptional performance and wins the contest.
 We refer to this as the \emph{picking winners} problem.
-This framework can be used to model a variety of problems which have a winner-take-all payoff structure.
-For instance, pharmaceutical companies want to select a set of drugs in which they invest research resources such that the probability at least one of the drugs is a major success is maximized.
-Or consider the challenge faced by a venture capital fund.
-It will invest in a set of start-up companies and if one of the companies becomes a huge success, the fund will earn a huge return.
-For another example, consider a movie studio that has to select a set of movies to produce and success is achieved if one of the movies is a blockbuster hit.
+In \cite{Hunter} the picking winners problem {is} introduced, and {this study illustrates how} this framework can be used to model the challenge faced by a venture capital fund.
+In particular, a venture capital fund will invest in a portfolio of start up companies and due to the top-heavy return structure, if one of the companies becomes a huge success, the fund will earn a large return.
+The picking winners framework can be also be used to model a wide variety of other problems {that} have top-heavy payoff structure.
+For instance, pharmaceutical companies want to select a set of drugs {to} invest research resources {in} such that the probability at least one of the drugs is a major success is maximized.
+For another example, consider a movie studio that has to select a set of movies to produce{,} and the movie studio achieves success if one of the movies is a blockbuster hit.
 This framework can also model daily fantasy sports contests where people enter lineups of players in a sport (such as hockey or baseball) into daily contests where the top scoring entry wins a huge amount of money.
 All of these examples require one to select a set of entries (drugs, start-up companies, movies, lineups of players) to maximize the probability that at least one of them has exceptional performance and wins.

+Many applications of the picking winners framework require one to select entries from a fixed set, such as {start-up} companies for venture capital funds.
+However, there are also scenarios where the set of entries is not provided in advance.
+Instead, the entries must be constructed from a set of constrained resources.
+One example of this is daily fantasy sports contests, where one must select players for a lineup, but the players must satisfy budget and position constraints imposed by the company running the contests.
+For instance, in hockey contests, a lineup can only have one goalie.
+In these types of situations one must develop a method to construct the entries in a manner \text{that} respects the constraints but still maximizes the probability of winning.